 While a DMARC record enables senders and receivers to exchange data that can help them spot scams, it does nothing to enforce any policies on its own.
 For that, organizations must specify in their record whether unauthenticated emails should be quarantined in a Junk folder, or rejected outright.
 The bad news is that even in 2021, most organizations had a DMARC policy of p=none, including 37% of the Fortune 500.
 In fact, of the top organizations in the United States, only 34% are completely protected with a policy of p=reject.
 Remember, DMARC is both a reporting standard as well as a policy enforcement standard.
 Visibility is a great first step to understanding your email sending environment, but enforcement needs to immediately follow to ultimately protect your organization and your brand.

 Myth #4: DMARC is Only Needed for Domains That Send Email

 With DMARC properly set up and appropriate enforcement policies activated for the domains from which they send email, organizations have everything they need to effectively monitor email and make informed security decisions, correct?

 NO...The Truth Is It's Needed on ALL of Your Domains for Complete Defense

 Any domain can be impersonated, so it's not just a matter of locking down the domains that currently send email.
 Every domain you own should be protected by DMARC to make sure your email receivers can assess whether incoming messages purporting to come from any of your domains are authentic.
-Brand protection that only covers some domains isn’t really brand protection at all, as the attackers will quickly move to other domains that look or sound like yours.
-And while many businesses register many “defensive domains” to eliminate as many close-cousins as possible, unless they have a brand protection solution like Agari's, it’s nearly impossible to secure an infinite number of domain possibilities.
+DMARC protection that only covers some domains isn’t really DMARC protection at all, as the attackers will quickly move to other domains that look or sound like yours.
+And while many businesses register many “defensive domains” to eliminate as many close-cousins as possible, unless they have a DMARC protection solution like Agari's, it’s nearly impossible to secure an infinite number of domain possibilities.